 Enter the Cheney brothers.
 (By the way, “Cheney” here is pronounced “Chee-nee” as was made abundantly clear to us a few times.)
 Their factory mills were founded in 1838 and gradually became world famous for premium quality silk thread and fabrics – as well as for the invention of innovative silk processing techniques.
 One employee, Christopher Spencer, not only invented a silk spooling machine, but also the Spencer repeating rifle which helped the North win the Civil War.)

 Today, the Cheney factories and mill buildings have almost all been converted to apartments and lofts.
 I can’t remember the name of the one in which I lived, but they all have names like Yarn Mill, Ribbon Mill, Silk Mill, etc. They are pretty neat, actually.
 And I’ll go on record here, on CTMQ, thanking Mark M. for the kindness he showed me in letting me squat in his dining room for several months when I was “finding my way.”
-Note: I’ve found it just fine.
+Note: I’ve found it.

 Phew!
 More than you wanted to know about Manchester?
 And you thought it was just Buckland Hills mall.
 Alas, it is not.
 While the Cheneys dominated the first century of Manchester history, other mills proved successful as well – notably the more mysterious Case Brothers on the north side of town.
 I think there was probably a pretty healthy rivalry between the two families and since the Cheney’s are the ones with the museum(s), I’ll stick with them.
-(Though the Cases have a mountain so that’s pretty impressive.)
+(Though the Cases have a mountain and a nice park so that’s pretty impressive.)